Watson A (2020) Into the Sea. Leiden: Brill.

 2019.
 Possessed by a Sense of the Trap.
 Overland.
 November 21.

 So Fi Zine.
 ISSN 2209-3028.
-So Fi Zine is a field-leading open access creative publication for social science and arts cross-disciplinary inquiry.
-Since launching in mid 2017, the zine has published over 150 original creative contributions across seven editions, reached over 8.8k readers with over 33k hits, and is on sociology curricula in Australia, the USA and the UK.
+So Fi Zine is an open access publication for social science and arts cross-disciplinary inquiry.
+Since launching in mid 2017, the zine has published over 175 original creative contributions across eight editions, reached >9k readers with >35k hits, and is on sociology curricula in Australia, the USA and the UK.
 Guest editors include Patricia Leavy, Howard Becker, Les Back, Nirmal Puwar, Michael Burawoy, Raewyn Connell, Deborah Lupton, Rob Shields and Ruha Benjamin.

 AKE zine.
 ISSN 2651-8724.
 Produced with Dr Laura Rodriguez Castro and Samantha Trayhurn.
 AKE zine is a collaborative creative output that brings together feminist research from arts-based sociology, visual ethnography, and creative writing.
 Four editions have been published through workshops hosted by Monash University, Griffith University, the Australian National University and the University of Melbourne.